GabrieleEffgen/transformationlab/cases/02-operational-turnaround/README.md

 | Employee resistance | Involve users in design and provide role-based support |
 | Operational disruption | Pilot changes and use readiness gates before scaling |

-## 10. Expected Business Impact and results
+## 10. Business Impact and results

 The transformation improved:
 - Operational control and also decision speed by knowing its bottle kneck